 In 2011, the nature center completed several significant building projects including a second rebuilding of the A-Frame Bridge and work on the Farmhouse and Director’s Residence.
 At the end of this year, the nature center grew by 18 acres with the addition of Robert Arrol’s property on the west side of Richie Pond.
 An additional donation of 12 acres of adjacent property raised the nature center's acreage to its current total of 498.

 The nature center lost one of its founders on October 21, 2013 with the passing of Bee Naish.
 A staunch supporter from the very beginning, Bee worked tirelessly in the library (so named in her honor), on Heritage Harvest Days, and in many other capacities around the nature center.
 Her curiosity about the natural world was never ending.

 As 2016 came to a close, the nature center faced a period of transition, as three long-time employees neared retirement.
 Office Manager Dan Hayes retired in December after 38 years with the center.
 Executive Director Mike Champagne retired in March of 2017 after 25 years at the helm, having guided Seven Ponds through much of its greatest growth.
-And after nearly 23 years with the center, Naturalist Lois Rheaume retired in April.
+And after nearly 23 years with the nature center, Naturalist Lois Rheaume retired in April.
 With the retirement of these three staff members, the nature center lost 85 years of Seven Ponds experience.